jima80525/bobo/README.md

 ## TODO

+* edit date in table?
 * filters (but maybe not as important with the sorted view?)
-* convert json format to db
-* edit date in table?
 * do I want menus instead of button? in addition to?